MAGALA-RICHARD/apsimNGpy/docs/api.rst

         ``Returns:``
             List[float]: List of layer thicknesses summing to max_depth.

+   .. method::apsimNGpy.core.apsim.ApsimModel.read_apsimx_data(self, table=None)

+      Read APSIM NG datastore for the current model.
+Raises FileNotFoundError if the model was initialized from default models because those need to be executed first to generate a database.

+        The rationale for this method is that you can just access the results from the previous session without running it, if the database is in the same location as the apsimx file.

+        Since apsimNGpy clones the apsimx file, the original file is kept with attribute name `_model`, that is what is being used to access the dataset

+        table (str): name of the database table to read if none of all tables are returned

+         Returns: pandas.DataFrame

    .. method::apsimNGpy.core.apsim.ApsimModel.replace_downloaded_soils(self, soil_tables: Union[dict, list], simulation_names: Union[tuple, list], **kwargs)

       Updates soil parameters and configurations for downloaded soil data in simulation models.